Latest Forum Posts

-Yes, Jenna finally confirmed what GOMI speculated back in June - she’s carrying baby number 2.
+Yes, Jenna finally confirmed what GOMIBLOG speculated back in June - she’s carrying baby number 2.
 Let’s all hope their new place has large bathrooms.

 Brit Morin is using her millions to share her brilliantly creative ideas with the world on her “content platform”, Brit & Co.
 One of the recent great ideas?
 Store personal identification documents on your phone:

 Driver’s License: This is an obvious one.
 Always keep a shot of your license so you can prove yourself!
 But really, this is super handy for filling out forms and if you forget your ID at a bar.

 Passport: Always good to have a backup of this, and also helpful for having your passport number and expiration date on hand when booking future travel.